Overview

 Mechanical behaviour role

-We now precise the role of the mechanical behaviours in standard displacement-based finite element solver [see 4, 5, 6].
+We now specify the role of the mechanical behaviour in standard displacement-based finite element solvers [see 4, 5, 6].
 For the sake of simplicity, we only treat the case of small strain behaviours for the rest of this document.

 At each time step, the following resolution procedure is used: